kebora/bitvcs/README.md

 ___
 As a general overview, the file is moved across 3 key stages: `modified` stage while working on it, `staged` state when the desired changes have been appended, and `committed` stage for the whole feature.
 ***
-Add any file from the working dir to `staged` state using command `dart run bitvcs add README.md`.
+Add any file from the working dir to `staged` state using command `dart run bitvcs add README.md`.<br/>
-Commit the files using command `dart run bitvcs commit "feat:add README.md"` View the commit history using command `dart run bitvcs log`
+Commit the files using command `dart run bitvcs commit "feat:add README.md"`<br/>
+View the commit history using command `dart run bitvcs log`<br/>